-Grace Dabrinze, M.A.
+Grace Dabrinze, Psy.D.

 Education

 The Chicago School, Washington D.C.
-(Psy.D. in Clinical Psychology.
-Doctoral Candidate, 2020-2025)
+(Psy.D. in Clinical Psychology, 2020-2025)

 The Chicago School, Washington D.C.
 (Master of Arts, Clinical Psychology.
 2020-2022)